-After earning a bachelor's degree, students must attend a medical school for 4 years to earn an M.D.
-During the first 2 years of medical school, students usually take lecture courses in anatomy, laboratory science and general health care procedures.
-During the final 2 years, students gain practical experience examining patients during clinical rotations at local or affiliated hospitals and clinics.
+After earning a bachelor's degree, students must attend a medical school for four years to earn an M.D.
+During the first two years of medical school, students usually take lecture courses in anatomy, laboratory science, and general health care procedures.
+During the final two years, students gain practical experience examining patients during clinical rotations at local or affiliated hospitals and clinics.

 Step 3: Obtain a Medical License

 Medical school graduates qualify to take the United States Medical Licensing Examination (USMLE).
 All states require doctors who intend to enter public practice to pass the test and obtain a medical license.
 Licensure is typically required before entering a residency program.